PatrycjaDanilczuk/User-session-analysis-for-marketing-using-SQL-Python-Tableau-and-ABtesing/README.md

 ## 3. Preparing and processing data

 ### 3.1.
 Creating a table of unique sessions from raw_events table using SQL

+Out of over 4 mln events from raw_events table created a table of 355.597 unique user sessions with relevant data per session.

 Table from this query has been used for analysis in the next steps of the project.
 To view the code go to the uploaded SQL file [3.1.
 Sessions_data_query](https://github.com/PatrycjaDanilczuk/User-session-analysis-marketing-project/blob/main/3.1.%20Sessions_data_query)

 <details>